-The Good Magic Awards recognizes, rewards and encourages this work.
-These new awards have been set-up by psychologist and magician Professor Richard Wiseman in collaboration with The Good Thinking Society.
-Richard has recently reviewed the use of magic for social good, exploring work promoting both wellbeing (https://peerj.com/articles/6081/) and education (https://peerj.com/articles/8747/).
+The Good Magic Award has been set up by psychologist and magician Professor Richard Wiseman in collaboration with The Good Thinking Society.

 - The award is open to both individuals and organisations.